RyanTheAllmighty/AllmightyBot---Java/README.md

 + Please use the IntelliJ-Coding-Style.xml for the project (if using IntelliJ) in order to keep all formatting consistent
 + Please don't do large commits.
 My preference is a single commit for a single fix/addition rather than bundled up commits

+### Downloads

+If you wish to download the bot without having to build it, you can do so via my Jenkins server at https://build.atlcdn.net/job/Allmighty%20Bot/

 ### Getting Started

 To get a runnable Jar file run 'mvn clean install' in the root of the project.